Gwanbok: Goryeo

-In 11th century, Goryeo was bestowed a 9 stringed myeonryugwan and myeonbok and also received official attires from the Khitan Liao and Jurchen Jin dynasties as a sign that both were superior states to Goryeo.
+In 11th century, Goryeo was bestowed with the nine-stringed myeonryugwan and myeonbok and also received official attire from the Khitan Liao and Jurchen Jin dynasties as a sign that both were superior states to Goryeo.
 This ritual of bestowing attire to recognize a superior was broken during the Mongol Yuan dynasty.
-After Goryeo was subjugated by the Yuan dynasty of China, the Goryeo kings, the royal court, and the government had several titles and privileges downgraded to the point that they were no more the equals of the Yuan emperors.
+After Goryeo was subjugated by the Yuan dynasty of China, the Goryeo kings, royal court, and government had several titles and privileges downgraded to the point that they were no more the equals of the Yuan emperors.
 The Goryeo kings were themselves demoted from their traditional status of imperial ruler of a kingdom to the status of a lower-rank king of a vassal state; as such they were forbidden from wearing the yellow goryongpo (dragon robes) as it was reserved for the Yuan emperors.
 At that time, they had to wear a purple goryongpo instead of a yellow one.
-Goryeo kings at that time sometimes used the Mongol attire instead; several Mongol clothing elements were adopted in the clothing attire of Goryeo.
+Goryeo kings at that time sometimes wore Mongol attire instead; several Mongol clothing elements were adopted in the attire of Goryeo.
 Goryeo clothing-style customs also became popular at the end of the Yuan dynasty among Mongol rulers, aristocrats, queens and imperial concubines in the capital city under the influence of Empress Gi (a former Kongnyo and last empress of the Yuan dynasty, lit. "tribute women") when she was elevated as empress in 1365, a few years before the Yuan dynasty ended in 1368, and when she started to recruit many Goryeo women as court maids.
-The fashion trend was dubbed goryeoyang (高麗樣 (gāolíyàng, Goryeo-style)) in an ancient Chinese poetry from the Yuan dynasty and was described by being a banryeong banbi (方領半臂 (fānglǐng bànbì, square collared half-arm)); without any visual illustration or unearthed artefacts of the banryeong banbi, a suggested modern interpretation of the physical appearance of such garment was drawn in a 2005 study by senior researcher Choi based on the description provided by the same poem.
-According to Hyunhee Park:"Like the Mongolian style, it is possible that this Koryŏ style [Koryŏ yang] continued to influence some Chinese in the Ming period after the Ming dynasty replaced the Yuan dynasty, a topic to investigate further."The ritual bestowal of Gwanbok only resumed in late Goryeo.
-In an attempt to restore new cultural norms which they perceived as being non-contaminated by the Mongol cultural influences, King Gongming and King U of Goryeo tired to establish amicable diplomatic relationship with the Ming dynasty and voluntarily requested to be bestowed clothing from the Ming dynasty, which included their royal attire (e.g. the goryongpo) and thus recognized the superiority of the Ming dynasty.
+The fashion trend was dubbed goryeoyang (高麗樣 (gāolíyàng, Goryeo-style)) in ancient Chinese poetry from the Yuan dynasty and was described as being a banryeong banbi (方領半臂 (fānglǐng bànbì, square collared half-arm)); without any visual illustration or unearthed artefacts of the banryeong banbi, a suggested modern interpretation of the physical appearance of such garment was drawn in a 2005 study by senior researcher Choi based on the description provided by the same poem.
+According to Hyunhee Park:

+"Like the Mongolian style, it is possible that this Koryŏ style [Koryŏ yang] continued to influence some Chinese in the Ming period after the Ming dynasty replaced the Yuan dynasty, a topic to investigate further."

+The ritual bestowal of Gwanbok only resumed in late Goryeo.
+In an attempt to restore new cultural norms which they perceived as being non-contaminated by the Mongol cultural influences, King Gongming and King U of Goryeo tried to establish amicable diplomatic relationship with the Ming dynasty and voluntarily requested to be bestowed clothing from the Ming dynasty, which included their royal attire (e.g. the goryongpo) and thus recognized the superiority of the Ming dynasty.